cultural-impact-of-warfare

 Healing the Wounded Warrior

-Combat injuries were treated with a sophisticated pharmacopoeia of native plants.
-The tohunga used rongoā Māori (traditional medicine) to clean wounds, reduce swelling, and prevent infection.
-For example, poultices made from the bark of the kōwhai tree or the leaves of kawakawa were applied to cuts and bruises.
-Broken bones were set using splints fashioned from flax (harakeke) or wood.
-Beyond physical care, the tohunga recited karakia (incantations) over the injured to restore spiritual balance, because illness or injury was often seen as a sign of broken tapu or an attack by hostile spirits.
-This dual approach—treating both body and spirit—ensured that warriors could return to battle with their mana intact.
+Combat injuries were treated with a sophisticated pharmacopoeia of native plants known collectively as rongoā Māori.
+The tohunga used these remedies to clean wounds, reduce swelling, prevent infection, and accelerate healing.
+Poultices made from the bark of the kōwhai tree or the leaves of kawakawa were applied to cuts, bruises, and open wounds with notable effectiveness.
+Broken bones were set using splints fashioned from flax (harakeke) or flexible wood, often bound with strips of beaten bark.
+The tohunga also understood the importance of rest, nutrition, and clean water, and would isolate injured warriors in temporary shelters to prevent spiritual and physical contamination.
+Beyond physical care, however, the tohunga recited karakia (incantations) over the injured to restore spiritual balance, because illness or injury was often seen as a sign of broken tapu or an attack by hostile spirits.
+A wound that failed to heal properly might indicate that the warrior had offended an ancestor or violated a sacred prohibition.
+This dual approach—treating both body and spirit—ensured that warriors could return to battle with their mana (prestige, spiritual authority) intact and their community’s trust in them unbroken.

 Rituals to Invoke Protection and Victory